MarsBased/handbook/sections/careers.md

 We like to offer good salaries which are on pair with most good companies in the market.
 When there is a huge correction on the market, we devise a plan to schedule raises for everyone.

-We do not decrease salaries if the markets go down.
-We keep them until they go up again.

 Every role in the company has a salary range, to give flexibility to people coming in at different times in the company.
-If you get a promotion, you will receive a salary raise to be executed immediately.